EXPLAINER-I just got a COVID-19 vaccine. Now what? | Health

 EXPLAINER-I just got a COVID-19 vaccine.
 Now what?

-Britain became the first country in the world on Tuesday to roll out the COVID-19 vaccine developed by Pfizer and BioNtech, initially making the shot available at 50 hospitals.
+Britain on Tuesday became the first country in the world to roll out the COVID-19 vaccine developed by Pfizer Inc and BioNTech SE, initially making the shot available at 50 hospitals.
 The country's National Health Service is giving priority to vaccinating people over the age of 80, frontline healthcare workers and nursing home staff and residents.

 The vaccine, developed with new messenger RNA technology using a manufactured fragment of the coronavirus' genetic code, is injected into the arm.
-The immunization is given in two doses, three weeks apart, and has been shown in trials to protect up to 95% of recipients from contracting COVID-19.
+The inoculation is given in two doses, three weeks apart, and has been shown in trials to prevent illness from COVID-19 in 95% of recipients.
 Pfizer has said side effects in trial volunteers were mostly mild to moderate, and cleared up quickly.
 The most severe side effects occurred after the second dose: fatigue in 3.8% of volunteers and headache in 2%.
 Older adults tended to report fewer and milder adverse events.

 WHAT KIND OF PROTECTION DOES IT GIVE?
-The vaccine prevented COVID-19 illness seven days after the second injection - which is about a month after the first shot.
+The vaccine begins conferring some protection after the first shot and reaches full effectiveness about a week after the second shot, according to a review by the U.S. Food and Drug Administration released on Tuesday.

 Clinical trials so far have not been designed to determine if an immunized person can still spread the coronavirus to someone else.
 Some vaccines, such as hepatitis A, do provide such protection - known as sterilizing immunity - but others do not.
-COVID-19 vaccine makers focused trials on determining whether the drug stopped people from getting ill.
-It will also be several more months before it becomes clear how long the vaccination will protect someone from coronavirus infection.
+COVID-19 vaccine makers focused trials on determining whether the drug stopped people from becoming ill.
+It will also be several more months before it becomes clear how long the vaccination will protect someone from the coronavirus.

 "Until then, it is better to avoid the pub, and other in-person gatherings with many people," said Dr. Anita Shet, infectious disease specialist at Johns Hopkins Bloomberg School of Public Health.
 DOES THE VACCINE MEAN BACK TO NORMAL LIFE?